kylead10/Amazon-best-seller-page/README.md

-this is a clone of Amazon's website best seller wpage.
+this is a clone of Amazon's website best seller wepage.